tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Features

-These Web App Builder widgets illustrates how to build web apps consuming S-57/S-63 web services published from ArcGIS for Maritime: Server in a JavaScript web app.
+These sample Web App Builder widgets illustrate how to build web apps consuming S-57/S-63 web services published from ArcGIS Maritime Server Extension in a JavaScript web app.
 * Allows users to change S-52 based display settings through the JavaScript client
 * Enables users to identify on individual features and view their attribute information.
 * Provides the ability to search based on object name (OBJNAM), national object name (NOBJNM) and dataset names.